 Below are ClearStar’s additional thoughts on this critical hiring issue.

 Notice/Disclosure, Authorization/Consent & Certification

-The End-User of the Report (Employer/Prospective Employer) must provide prior written disclosure to the applicant/employee that a consumer report is procured for employment purposes [FCRA Section 604(b) (1)].
+The End-User of the Report (Employer/Prospective Employer) must provide prior written disclosure to the candidate/employee that a consumer report is procured for employment purposes [FCRA Section 604(b) (1)].
 This is a mandatory step for the employer to take.

-Please note that it would be advisable for the end-user of the report to obtain a broader type of authorization for requesting consumer reports for employment purposes that includes the screening of (i) the applicant for a position, (ii) the employee during the term of his/her employment with the employer or the considered defacto employer to ensure continued compliance with the employer’s requirements, and/or (iii) the employee for the purpose of a promotion , assignment, or reassignment during the term of his/her employment with the employer.
+Please note that it would be advisable for the end-user of the report to obtain a broader type of authorization for requesting consumer reports for employment purposes that includes the screening of (i) the candidate for a position, (ii) the employee during the term of his/her employment with the employer or the considered defacto employer to ensure continued compliance with the employer’s requirements, and/or (iii) the employee for the purpose of a promotion , assignment, or reassignment during the term of his/her employment with the employer.